carakan/pmv.vim/README.md

-# pmv.vim Package Manager Versioning for Vim
+# pmv.vim Package Manager for Vim

-this vim plugin provides some functions to interact with your package manager and programming language, it's generic!
+Vim plugin that provides functions to interact with your package/lib manager for your favorite language and it's generic!

 ### Prerequisites